Two Roosters Ice Cream: Growth and expansion

 Between late 2023 and early 2024, the parlor began to operate two small locations inside the PNC Arena in Raleigh, with a stand located at Section 116 and a cart at Section 110.
 Around the time PNC Arena was rebranded to Lenovo Center in October 2024, the an additional location was opened at Section 325.
 In June 2024, the parlor announced plans to open a sixth location at the Waverly Place Shopping Center in Cary.
 The location opened on October 5, 2024, with the first 100 customers getting free ice cream.
+For the 2025 football season, a pair of stands were opened at Wallace Wade Stadium offering Duke University-specific flavors, and for the same year's baseball season, another stand was opened at Durham Bulls Athletic Park.
 Despite recent expansions, Plummer stated he had no intention of making the business national, opting to stay in the Raleigh metro area where he started and embracing the friendly rivalry against other local parlors, including Andia's Ice Cream and FRESH.
 Local Ice Cream.

 Reception

-The parlor won the WRAL annual Voter's Choice Awards category for the best local ice cream or frozen yogurt in 2019, 2020, 2021, 2023, and 2024, and won second place in 2022.
+The parlor won the WRAL annual Voter's Choice Awards category for the best local ice cream or frozen yogurt in 2019, 2020, 2021, 2023, and 2024, and won second place in 2022 and 2025.
 During CONECON 2024, an annual conference hosted by the North American Ice Cream Association, the parlor won two second place awards in the regular ice cream and non-dairy frozen dessert categories for their 'Earl Grey and lemon cookie dough' and 'non-dairy cookie butter' flavors respectively.
 The parlor was named one of the best ice cream parlors in the nation in the USA Today 10Best Readers' Choice Awards in 2019 and 2023, placing eighth in 2023.